huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Tiny distance from the real axis.
+It is used to construct the Hardy matrix, instead of the Green's function.

 *Type:*